MARRAKECH ~ THE CITY OF 50 SHADES OF RED

 • The second language for most Moroccans is French.
 English is not used as widely so if you don’t speak French, you’ll likely be challenged at times to communicate.

-• If you stay in a riad, generally it’s just one person that is taking care of everything for you.
+• If you stay in a riad, generally it’s just one person who is taking care of everything for you.
 And they are usually willing to help with anything and everything – breakfast, laundry, directions, recommendations, tour reservations – you name it.
-It’s common that you pay a tip.
+Commonly, you pay a tip.
 An average tip is around 30-60 Dhs/day.
-In our riad the owner has the habit of collecting the tips and to distribute them fairly among the staff, because not everyone comes into the picture, while they work just as hard behind the scenes.
-We gave 250 dhs for 4 nights stay.
+In our riads, the owner had the habit of collecting the tips and to distribute them fairly among the staff, because not everyone comes into the picture, while they work just as hard behind the scenes.
+We gave 250 dhs for 4 nights stay in 2020.
 In bars or restaurants, it’s common to pay a tip of 10% of the bill.

 • Most Moroccans do not consume alcohol.
-You’ll find some restaurants and hotels though in the old city that serve alcohol.
+You’ll find some restaurants and hotels, though in the old city that serve alcohol.
 But it’s even more common in the new city.
-The only place we went, where they did not serve alcohol was at “Nomad”.
+The only place we went, where they did not serve alcohol, was at “Nomad”.
+If you want to drink a glass of wine, it’s mostly a local wine; international wines and champagnes are only sold by the bottle and rather expensive in comparison with the European value.

 • As with most conservative countries, women are expected to cover their knees and shoulders when venturing out of the house.
 Remember, you’re not here to change the culture, you’re here to experience a new one.